 These are the most common questions about the survey.
 More in-depth information, including details about confidentiality, privacy, and legal questions can be found in the Downloads, below.

-Who will be surveyed?
+Who is being surveyed?

-Staff of the General Council Office and regional council offices will also be invited to voluntarily participate.
+In a later stage, staff of the General Council Office and regional council offices will also be invited to voluntarily participate.

 Why should I participate?

 The United Church of Canada supports diversity in its leadership.
 The church is working on equity and anti-oppression policies and practices.This work is made easier with data on the current demographic diversity of the church’s leadership.
-Your participation in this survey can help to tell the story of the many identities providing leadership in the church.
+Your participation in this survey helps to tell the story of the many identities providing leadership in the church.

 Do I need to answer all the questions?